anuskash/frontend/README.md

 For backend-related issues, coordinate with the backend repository maintainer.

-For frontend issues, create an issue in this repository with:
+For frontend issues, create an issue in this repository including:
-- Steps to reproduce
+- Steps to reproduce the issue
-- Expected vs actual behavior
+- Expected versus actual behavior
 - Browser console logs
-- Network tab details (for API errors)
+- Network tab details (for API-related errors)

 ---